tmecklem/realtime-web/slides/index.md

 * .NET and Blazor

 <!--
-In our case, we chose Phoenix and LiveView for this demo.
+For this talk, I chose Phoenix and LiveView for this demo.
 There are other approximations to this technology in other stacks.

 Without going into the nitty gritty details, the thing that makes LiveView stand out from even the others on this list is its foundation on an Erlang technology called OTP.
 OTP allows us to have thousands or even millions of tiny lightweight processes holding state and sending each other messages and events, with sophisticated lifecycle management.